OCFL/ocfl-java/README.md

 objects for writing.
 By default, it is an in-memory lock with a 10 second wait to acquire.
 Use `ObjectLockBuilder` construct an alternate lock.
-When more than one processes may be concurrently writing to an OCFL repository or when using cloud storage, a different implementation, such as `PostgresObjectLock`, should be used.
+When more than one processes may be concurrently writing to an OCFL repository, a different implementation, such as `DbObjectLock`, should be used.
 * **objectDetailsDb**: Configures a database to use to store OCFL object metadata.
 By default, this feature is not used.
-It should be used when using cloud storage.
+It is intended to be used when using cloud storage, and caches a copy of the most recent inventory file.
+In addition to speeding cloud operations up a little, it also addresses the eventual consistency problem, though most cloud storage, including S3, is now strongly consistent.
 Use `ObjectDetailsDatabaseBuilder` to construct an `ObjectDetailsDatabase`.

 ## Storage Implementations